phsmith/dio-azure-serverless-challenge/README.md

 * **sendMessages** - HTTP trigger-type function responsible for receiving a JSON payload and sending it to an Azure ServiceBus queue.
 * **readMessages** - ServiceBusQueue trigger-type function responsible for automatically processing messages in a specified Azure ServiceBus queue.
+* **validateCPF** - HTTP trigger-type function responsible for receiving a `cpf` parameter and returning whether it is valid or not.

 ## Setup